-For operations not involving a lift (e.g., moving the crane to a new location), the operator shall check those functions applicable to the operation to be performed.
+- A complete check of the crane shall be performed by the operator prior to the first use of the crane each day. - For operations not involving a lift, the operator shall check those functions applicable to the operation to be performed.